Joanna Schaffhausen: Annalisa Vega series

 Gone for Good, Schaffhausen's fifth novel, (August 2021, ISBN 978-1-250-26460-2) marked the start of a new novel series, about Detective Annalisa Vega of the Chicago Police Department.
 In it, a serial killer has apparently returned after twenty years, the victim being a member of a group of cold case amateur sleuths, and a childhood friend of Vega's mother.
 It was published in Estonian as Jäädavalt lahkunud in 2024 (Suur Puu, ISBN 9789916928134).

 Long Gone (August 2022, ISBN 978-1-250-26463-3) sees Vega and her partner and ex-husband Nick Carelli investigate the murder of a legendary Chicago police officer, and his wife telling a fantastic story of an intruder in wetsuit and diving mask.
 The complex investigation sees Vega framed for murder by the victim's former partners.

 Dead and Gone (August 2023, ISBN 9781250853370) has Vega investigating the death of a private investigator and former police officer, her boss's old friend.
 Before Sam Tran was found hanging from a tree, he was investigating three complex cases, including a stalker of Vega's niece.

 All the Way Gone (August 2024, ISBN 9781250904140) sees Vega having left the Chicago Police Department to open her own detective agency.
 Vega follows two cases at once, an author wondering whether the doctor subject of her book, The Good Sociopath, is actually a murderer, and finding the mother of Vega's stepdaughter's girlfriend, who needs a kidney transplant.
 All the Way Gone was nominated for the 2025 G. P. Putnam's Sons Sue Grafton Memorial Award.

 Mystery writing support

 Besides novels, Schaffhausen writes articles about mystery writing, true crime, especially murders, and reviews mystery novels by other authors.

-Schaffhausen has served on the board of the New England chapter of Mystery Writers of America from 2020, as its vice president from 2021–2024, and as its current president, from 2025.
+Schaffhausen has served on the board of the New England chapter of Mystery Writers of America from 2020, as its vice president from 2021 to 2024, and as its current president, from 2025.